 And finally, the original Schnozzel, which connects our purge valve equipped stuff sacks to a mat.
 A variety of our stuff sacks are built with FlatValves, which aid in purging every last bit of air out of your clothing or sleeping bag.
 So for the addition of only 0.9 ounces you can turn your Exped stuff sack into a pump!

-We offer a number of alternatives to blowing wet breath into your sleeping mat.
+So we offer a number of alternatives to blowing wet breath into your sleeping mat.
 You may have noticed we don't offer a battery operated pump/fan.
-There are three reasons for this:
+There are two reasons for this:

 - Who needs to take more motorized stuff into the backcountry?

 - We've tried them and they take longer - a lot longer - than any of the options discussed above.
 And they weigh more and cost more.